skyphii/IridiumCTF/README.md

 # In-Game Setup
 - Use `/ctf flag <1/2>` to set each team's flag block.
 You will be prompted to click the block after running the command.
+- Use `/ctf spawner` to set item spawners.
+You'll be prompted to click a block just like for flags.
 - Use `/ctf <start/stop>` to start/stop the game.
 Starting the game will automatically make teams randomly (although, check the first Note/Tip in the next section about this)
 - Make sure world spawn is in a good location (such as the centre of the map), as both teams will be teleported to it when a team wins.
 - Set the number of captures required for a team to win in the config!
 It is **5** by default.